 Before we can continue, we need to set up a development environment.

-If you are already using MacOS or Linux, you can skip this section.
+If you are already using MacOS or Ubuntu, you can skip this section.
 Otherwise, click on the small arrow to the left of the method you would like to use below to expand that section, and then follow the installation instructions.

 Installing a virtual machine (VM) is the easiest and most reliable way to get started with web development.
 A VM is an entire computer emulation that runs inside your current OS.
 The main drawback of a VM is that it can be slow because you’re essentially running two computers at the same time.
 We’ll do a few things to improve its performance.

 Installing a VM is a simple process.
 This guide uses Oracle’s VirtualBox program to create and run the VM.
 This program is open-source, free, and simple.
 What more can you ask for?
 Now, let’s make sure we have everything downloaded and ready for installation.

 Click here and download VirtualBox for Windows hosts.

 There are thousands of versions of Linux out there, but Ubuntu is undoubtedly one of the most popular and user friendly.
 When installing Linux on a VM, we recommend downloading Xubuntu 18.04.
 Xubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.

 Installing VirtualBox is very straightforward.
 It doesn’t require much technical knowledge and is the same process as installing any other program on your Windows computer.
 Double clicking the downloaded file will start the installation process.
 During the installation, you’ll be presented with various options.
 Leave them in their default state unless you are certain about their behavior.
 As the software installs, the progress bar might appear to be stuck; just wait for it to finish.